KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### **Learn about the Token Sale before its official announcement**

-1. Open the `main.js` in your browser’s developer tools and search for some keywords like "ico", "token", "bitcoin" or "altcoin".
+1. Open the `main.js` in your browser's developer tools and search for some keywords like "ico", "token", "bitcoin" or "altcoin".
 2. Note the names of the JavaScript functions where these occur in, like `Vu()` and `Hu(l)`.
 These names are obfuscated, so they might be different for you.

     ![Obfuscated token sale related functions in main.js](media/blog4/minified_js-tokensale.png)